-lf Then 4a The calculated additional refrigerant amount is reached by above pre-charging procedure Close valves D and B and disconnect the manifold connection to the liquid line.
-4b The total amount of refrigerant could not be charged by pre-charging Close valves D and B, disconnect the manifold connection to the liquid line, and perform steps 5~6.
+lf Then 4a The calculated additional refrigerant amount is reached by above pre-charging procedure Close valve B and disconnect the manifold connection to the liquid line.
+4b The total amount of refrigerant could not be charged by pre-charging Close valve B, disconnect the manifold connection to the liquid line, and perform steps 5~6.